 Honors Program Study Abroad-Twentieth Century Barcelona

 Though an important part of Spain, Barcelona is proud of its independent Catalan identity and language.
-It is a port city with a long history dating from antiquity, and, during the 20th century, it was an intellectual and artistic hub that saw an efflorescence of modern art, political consciousness and revolutionary politics.
+The city has long been an intellectual and artistic hub and, in the twentieth century, the city saw an efflorescence of modern art, political consciousness, and revolutionary politics.
 Both the unique aspects of Barcelona and its ties to the rest of the country will be explored during the study abroad program.
-The city is known for its architecture, dating from Roman times, to the Gothic cathedral to Antonin Gaudi's Art Nouveau buildings.

 All dates are tentative and subject to change

 Courses listed here are to be used as a general guideline for program curriculum. *All courses are considered pending until approved by the Academic Department, Program, and/or College.